 The priests within the temple network gladly tour you through their temples, explaining and showcasing the beautiful carvings, after which they ask for a tip, expressly against the instructions displayed on several placards throughout the temple.
 Some alternatively ask for a souvenir of an American dollar, preferably a 5 or 10 dollar bill.

 Likely the most popular Jaisalmer attraction is the desert camel safari.
 These come in varying lengths, but most will have an overnight stay.
 The desert can be a sinister and unforgiving place, as anyone can learn from the movies.
-To be ready, we decked ourselves out in extreme desert gear.

 We were ripped off in our purchase of this hardcore gear, but luckily we were able to recoup our losses by selling the clothes to incoming freshman at the local jihadi training camp.